Chr1sC0de/PandocBuilder/README.md

-# PandocCompiler
+# Pandoc Builder
-Some powershell code to make compiling pandoc with multiple folders easier
+Some powershell code to make building pandoc stuff with multiple folders easier